Tigers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 - In nine games as the underdog over the last 10 matchups, the Tigers have a record of 5-4.

-- In their previous 10 matchups with a total posted by sportsbooks, the Tigers and their opponents are 6-3-1 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by oddsmakers, the Tigers and their foes are 7-2-1 when it comes to hitting the over.

-- The last 10 Tigers contests have not had a runline set by bookmakers.
+- Oddsmakers have not posted a spread in any of the Tigers' past 10 matchups.

 Tigers Betting Records & Stats

-- The Tigers have won in 13, or 43.3%, of the 30 contests they have been named as odds-on underdogs this year.
+- The Tigers have come away with 14 wins in the 31 contests they have been listed as the underdogs in this season.

-- Detroit has entered 11 games this season as the underdog by +170 or more and is 5-6 in those contests.
+- Detroit is 5-6 this season when entering a game as the underdog by +165 or more on the moneyline.

-- The moneyline set for this matchup implies the Tigers have a 37% chance of coming away with a victory in the contest.
+- The Tigers have an implied victory probability of 37.7% according to the moneyline set for this matchup.

 - The Tigers have played just two games with a spread this season and split those games 1-1 ATS.